yueyinqiu/NWorldPermissions/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: "Something isn't working."
+about: "Report a problem."
-title: ''
+title: 'Report a problem.'
 labels: bug
 assignees: ''